-Sources of nucleotides include de novo synthesis, recovery via salvage mechanisms and dietary intake of normal foods, particularly, meats.
-Nucleotides, found in normal diets, have been determined to be required for normal immune competence, intestinal development and recovery and may be considered “conditionally essential” in periods of rapid growth or in the presence of regulatory or developmental factors which interfere with full expression of the endogenous synthetic capacity.
+Sources of nucleotides include de novo synthesis, recovery via salvage mechanisms, and dietary intake of normal foods, particularly meats.
+Nucleotides, found in normal diets, have been determined to be required for normal immune competence, intestinal development, and recovery and may be considered “conditionally essential” in periods of rapid growth or in the presence of regulatory or developmental factors which interfere with full expression of the endogenous synthetic capacity.
 (Uauy 1989; Carver 1999; Schaller, Buck et al. 2007; Hess and Greenberg 2012) In adults fed enteral diets containing nucleotides, immune function was improved compared to a nucleotide-free diet.
 In addition, post-operative cancer patients fed a nucleotide formula had reduced infectious complications and reduced length of hospital stay compared to the nucleotide free diet.
 (Van Buren, Kulkarni et al. 1994)

-Rapidly proliferating tissues, such as the immune system or the intestine may not be able to fulfil the needs for cell nucleotides exclusively by de novo synthesis.
+Rapidly proliferating tissues, such as in the immune system or the intestine, may not be able to fulfill the needs for cell nucleotides exclusively by de novo synthesis.
 When demand exceeds the ability of the body to synthesize nucleotides, the tissues can utilize the salvage pathway recovering nucleosides and nucleobases from blood and diet and then make additional nucleotides.
-(Gil 2002) Dietary nucleotides influence lymphocyte maturation, activation and proliferation and affect the lymphocyte population in both the small intestine and blood.
-Additionally, nucleotides are involved in support of the innate immune system by enhancing macrophage phagocytosis and delayed hypersensitivity as well as allograft and tumor responses.
+(Gil 2002) Dietary nucleotides influence lymphocyte maturation, activation, and proliferation and affect the lymphocyte population in both the small intestine and blood.
+Additionally, nucleotides are involved in support of the innate immune response by enhancing macrophage phagocytosis and delayed hypersensitivity as well as allograft and tumor responses.

 Prospective randomized trials in infants fed formula supplemented with nucleotides at the level found in human milk (bound and free nucleotides; 72mg/L) demonstrated that humoral immunity was enhanced compared to infants fed control formula with no added nucleotides.
 Specifically, in the first year of life, infants had higher humoral vaccination response (poliovirus type 1 neutralizing antibody) when given infant formula with nucleotides.
-(Pickering, Granoff et al. 1998; Schaller, Kuchan et al. 2004) Nucleotide supplemented formulas also provided a better antibody response to immunization with Haemophillus influenza vaccine, diphtheria toxoid and oral polio vaccine and fewer episodes of diarrhea.
+(Pickering, Granoff et al. 1998; Schaller, Kuchan et al. 2004) Nucleotide supplemented formulas also provided a better antibody response to immunization with Haemophillus influenza vaccine, diphtheria toxoid, and oral polio vaccine and fewer episodes of diarrhea.
 (Gutierrez-Castrellon, Mora-Magana et al. 2007) Additionally, infants were evaluated for cellular immunity and the cohort fed infant formula supplemented with nucleotides had increased memory/effector T-cell populations and changes in NK cell subtypes compared to infants fed unfortified formula.
 (Buck, Thomas et al. 2004) The shift in maturation and immunoregulatory subsets of the group fed the nucleotide formula had similar results as those fed human milk.